Miro

 Miro vs Notion — the visual whiteboard vs the all-in-one workspace.
 One is better for client workshops, the other for internal knowledge.
 Which comes first?

-Collaborative whiteboard with 1,000+ templates including Business Model Canvas, SWOT, Porter's Five Forces, and strategy frameworks.
-The de facto whiteboard for consulting strategy delivery and workshop facilitation.
-Voting, timers, sticky notes, and presentation mode built in.
+Collaborative whiteboard with 5,000+ templates — Business Model Canvas, SWOT, Porter's Five Forces, and more.
+The de facto whiteboard for strategy workshops, with Miro AI for generating boards, timelines, and summaries from a prompt.

 All-in-one workspace for docs, wikis, databases, and project management — now with built-in AI that drafts, summarizes, and organizes your consulting knowledge base.